Blur Image Meaning: What It Really Means

 If you are searching for the meaning of "blur image," the short answer is this: it refers to making an image look less sharp or less clear.

-In photo editing, design, and photography, blur can be either intentional or accidental.
-Sometimes people blur an image on purpose to create a softer background, hide private details, or add depth.
-Other times, an image looks blurred because the camera moved, the focus missed, or the photo quality dropped.
+Blur can be intentional or accidental.
+Sometimes it is applied on purpose — to create a softer background, hide private details, or add visual depth.
+Other times an image looks blurred because the camera moved, the focus missed, or the file quality dropped.

 If you already understand the definition and want to build the effect on a webpage, see our tutorial on how to blur an image in CSS.